What is a brain abscess?

 - also called ICP

 - measures the pressure inside of your head

-How we treat a brain abscess
+How do we treat a brain abscess?

 The key to treating a brain abscess is early detection and treatment.
 A child with a brain abscess requires immediate hospitalization, treatment, and close monitoring.
 After your child is hospitalized, our team of doctors and nurses will educate your family on how to best care for your child at home.

 The goal of treatment is to reduce the pressure in your child's head and to treat the infection.

 - medications: used to control the infection, seizures, fever, and/or other conditions that may be present